 This special behind the scenes night is separate from the general banding demonstrations and includes a special donation that helps with owl banding operations.

 Volunteers are the backbone of our owl research.
 Volunteers often assist for long hours, after dark (often after 11pm).
 Volunteers must have open availability between October 10-November 20 each year, and be available a minimum 2-3 nights per week.
+Applications are accepted beginning in late August through mid September each year.
 If you’re interested in information about volunteering for the Project Owlnet Banding Program contact us Here.